ytti/packet_via_dmem/README.md

   * Second and third byte appear to tell nothing about where packet came from, but more when it came from.
 Timing?
 Counter?
 Randomness?

   * Fourth byte is 0xf0 on MX80, tendency for last nibble to be 0.
 Perhaps src fabric stream?
+If it is zero, we get what seems to be trash (internal stuff?)

   * Fifth byte appears to be source port?

   * Sixth byte is perhaps source NPU?
+If it is zero, we get what seems to be trash (internal stuff)

   * 00 (22) (33) (44) \<src\> (66)
   * 10 (22) (33) (44) \<si\> \<ze\> \<src\> (66)